 We most enjoyed the bonfire-filled evenings, hotel trails on their property (there are plenty!), and relaxing on the front porch while Matthew ran around.
 In addition to many on-site activities, the Winter Clove Inn is conveniently located near some of the most popular tourist attractions.
 Check out the hotel website to find more activities to do in Catskills.

 Staying at the Winter Clove means experiencing nature and outdoor activities at their best.
 Bonfire evenings were one of our favorites.

 If you live in a city like us, you probably do not see star-studded skies often.
 We do not.
-Spending time by bonfires while making smores (provided by the hotel to all guests, free of charge!) felt that much more special when we could see countless stars and the milky way stretched across the sky.
+Spending time by bonfires while making smores (provided by the hotel to all guests, free of charge!) felt more remarkable when we could see countless stars and the milky way stretched across the sky.
 Truly special.

 The bonfire gets set up on the hotel land.
 However, it is a few steps away from the hotel building.
 There is a short walk in a dark field.
 If you are alone, the walk can feel spooky.
-However, it sets the mood for a beautiful evening once you do get to the fire.
+However, it sets the mood for a beautiful evening once you get to the fire.
 You feel surrounded by nature and warmed by the fire.
 It is peaceful, and it is lovely.

 I am so glad we experienced this beautiful evening together with Matthew (who was much less worried about the walk and super excited about the real-life bonfire, which he always loves to see in his books).

 Hotel Hiking Trails

-If you are staying at the Winter Clove Inn, be aware that you have access to many hiking and cross country trails on their property and lead to incredible views in the Catskills Mountains.
-Only about five minutes away from the main lodge (walking distance), you can get to the Artist Falls.
+If you are staying at the Winter Clove Inn, be aware that you have access to many hiking and cross country trails on their property which lead to incredible views of the Catskills Mountains.
+You can get to the Artist Falls about five minutes away from the main lodge (walking distance).
 A conveniently located hidden gem that can be all yours to enjoy.